 Our employees continue to be the target of scammers and cyber criminals through fear and intimidation tactics.
 It’s important that you take adequate steps protect the personal information of yourself, your colleagues, and our patients.

 Below are some examples of scams experienced by our employees:

-Recently, a number of our providers have received a call claiming they missed an expert testimony at a local courthouse.
-The call then claims that money is needed from the employee to secure bonds.
+- Caller claims a provider missed an expert testimony at a local courthouse.
+The call then claims that money is needed from the employee to secure bonds

-The American Hospital Association has also shared that an FBI report details a criminal scheme targeting the health care sector where criminals call licensed medical professionals and suggest their professional licenses are connected to ongoing criminal investigations.
+The American Hospital Association has also shared that a recent FBI report details a criminal scheme targeting the health care sector where scammers call licensed medical professionals and suggest their professional licenses are connected to ongoing criminal investigations.
 The callers then request the provider liquidate their assets to pay thousands of dollars as part of the investigation.

 If a call feels illegitimate, simply hang up.
 If you receive a suspicious email, report it to the UI Phishing team.

 Questions?
 Contact the HCIS Help Desk at email@example.com or 319-356-0001.